9 Natural Ways To Regulate Your Cycle And Balance Hormones

 5. Exercise Consistently

-Lifestyle changes are the heart of balancing hormones to get regular periods, and that includes exercise.
+Lifestyle changes are at the heart of balancing hormones to achieve more regular periods, and that includes exercise.
 Regular exercise, such as strength training and cardio, increases insulin sensitivity, lowers stress hormones like cortisol, and supports healthy thyroid function.

 6. Maintain a Healthy Weight

-Maintaining a healthy weight is crucial to regular periods.
+Maintaining a healthy weight can help to encourage regular periods.
 Obesity and excess weight gain can lead to excess estrogen production, disrupting hormonal balance and worsening PCOS symptoms.
 (12) Rapid weight loss can also reduce estrogen levels and stop ovulation.
 (13)

 Both extremes interfere with your body's ability to regulate hormones for a healthy menstrual cycle.
 A functional provider can help you come up with a plan for balanced nutrition and other lifestyle changes to achieve a happy weight and regular menstrual cycle.